-Amount rec 0
+Amount rec conver 0

-Outstan Balance not yet NT\$ 15,821,423,740 (Note)
+Outstan Balance not yet recalled or converted NT\$ 15,821,423,740 (Note)

 Outstanding preferred shares Terms recall/conv Preferred shares shall not be converted into common shares.
 The preferred shares issued by the Company have no expiration date and the preferred shareholders have no right to require the Company to buy back the preferred shares held thereby.
-On the day following the expiration of seven years from the date of issuance, the Company may redeem all or part of the preferred shares issued at the actual issue price, and the un-redeemed preferred shares shall continue to be subject to the rights and obligations of the aforementioned terms of issuance.
+On the day following the expiration of seven years from the date of issuance, the Company may redeem all or part of the preferred shares shall continue to be subject to the rights and obligations of the aforementioned terms of issuance.
 If the Company decides to pay dividends in the current year, the dividends payable as of the date of recovery are calculated based on the actual number of days the preferred shares are outstanding in that year.

 Mark share High 8.94

-Market price per 2021 Low 9.53
+Market price pei share 2021 Low 9.53

-t pr Average 7.41
+et pr Average 7.41

-ice J Year to date High 8.16
+ice Year to date High 8.16

-er until March Low 7.49
+per until March Low 7.49

 31, 2023 Average 7.90

-Other Amount con subscribed up publication of report until the Not applicable.
+Other report Not applicable.

-rights Issuance conversion/su rules bscription Please refer the Company's Article of Association.
+rights rights Issuance and conversion/subscription rules Please refer the Company's Article of Association.

 imp Possible dilution of equity and impact on equity of existing shareholders due to issuance of preferred shares None.